-Building Description and type of use Admin and hosting building.
-Approx. number of occupants and overall age group 1-2 permanent staff.
-Functions are hosted as and when required.
-Normal operational hours of this building Typically, office hours.
+Building Description and type of use ATC building.
+Approx. number of occupants and overall age group Unknown.
+The cadets meet twice a week.
+Normal operational hours of this building Evenings only.
 On site contact name at date of LRA Dean Bywood (Barrack Manager)